 6:00 After School Program ends

-A typical school day begins at 8:45 and ends at 3:30pm.
-There are seven class periods every day; they are separated by a five minute break.
+A typical school day begins at 9:00 am and ends at 3:40pm.
+There are seven class periods and one lunch period every day (one being lunch).

 7:30 Doors open and junior high and high school study hall open